aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

     An improved flow diagram for the base work chain that limits the maximum number of iterations that the work chain can try and get the calculation to finish successfully.

 Since this is such a common logical flow for a base work chain that is to wrap another :py:class:`~aiida.engine.processes.process.Process` and restart it until it is finished successfully, we have implemented it as an abstract base class in ``aiida-core``.
-The :py:class:`~aiida.engine.processes.workchains.restart.BaseRestartWorkChain` implements the logic of flow diagram shown above and takes care of a lot of boiler-plate code.
+The :py:class:`~aiida.engine.processes.workchains.restart.BaseRestartWorkChain` implements the logic of the flow diagram shown above.
 Although the ``BaseRestartWorkChain`` is a subclass of :py:class:`~aiida.engine.processes.workchains.workchain.WorkChain` itself, you cannot launch it.
 The reason is that it is completely general and so does not know which :py:class:`~aiida.engine.processes.process.Process` class it should run.
 Instead, to make use of the base restart work chain, you should subclass it for the process class that you want to wrap.